Euler's partition theorem for all moduli and new companions to Rogers-Ramanujan-Andrews-Gordon identities: Statement of theorem

-$\bullet$ When we speak of alternating sum types, we allow last few parts to be zero so that any partition has length divisible by $m$.
+$\bullet$ When we speak of alternating sum types for a partition of length $k$, we allow the last few parts to be zero so that any partition has length $\lceil k/m \rceil m$.
 For example if $m=3$, the partition $5+4+3+3$ has length $6$ by viewing it as $5+4+3+3+0+0$ and it has two basic units: $5+4+3$ and $3+0+0.$